-The WSU Foundation consolidates all funds available for long-term investment, with the exception of funds restricted by law or by special donor limitations, in its Endowment Fund.
-This fund is the investment pool for approximately 2,136 privately endowed funds supporting a wide variety of education, research, and service programs at WSU.
+The WSU Foundation consolidates all funds available for long-term investment in its Endowment Fund, with the exception of funds restricted by law or by special donor limitations.
+This fund is the investment pool for approximately 2,472 privately endowed funds supporting a wide variety of education, research, and service programs across Washington State University.

-- Produce a relatively predictable and stable payout stream to WSU’s programs that are supported by endowment funds
+- Producing a relatively predictable and stable payout stream to WSU’s programs that are supported by endowment funds;

-- To achieve an increase in the inflation-adjusted value of the endowment for the long-term while assuming only moderate risk
+- Increasing the inflation-adjusted value of the endowment in the long term, while assuming only moderate risk;

-- Balance the support for present and future generations of students and faculty.
+- Balancing the support of present and future generations of students and faculty.